Install Chrome Extension Chrome Extension

 Known Problems and Issues +

-Fluence (K4M, 2009–2016) — Be Careful: Timing Belt Failure from Exceeded Maintenance Interval, Timing Belt: Labour-Intensive Change Due to Tight Engine Bay, Camshaft Adjuster Failure.
+Fluence (K4M, 2009–2016) — Be Careful: Timing Belt Failure from Exceeded Maintenance Interval, Camshaft Phaser: Cold-Start Rattle, Timing Belt: Labour-Intensive Change Due to Tight Engine Bay.
 Power: 110 PS.

-Fluence (F4R, 2009–2016) — Be Careful: Timing Belt Replacement Involved and Costly, Oil Consumption from Coked Piston Rings, Ignition Coils Under Intake Manifold.
+Fluence (F4R, 2009–2016) — Be Careful: Timing belt failure — engine damage, Water pump in the timing belt drive, Oil Consumption from Coked Piston Rings.
 Power: 140 PS.

-Fluence (Fluence-ZE, 2011–2014) — Stay Away!: Battery Capacity Loss — Dramatic, Continental Drivetrain: Known Faults, Battery Replacement: High Costs, Limited Availability.
+Fluence (Fluence-ZE, 2011–2014) — Stay Away!: Battery Capacity Loss — Dramatic, Electric motor: brush / carbon dust damage, Battery Replacement: High Costs, Limited Availability.
 Power: 95 PS.

 What to watch out for with the Renault Fluence?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.